MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2025-08-18-Tenure-Portfolio-Year-4.md

 I was awarded a California Community Colleges Chancellor’s Office **Zero-Textbook-Cost award** of $5000 to write a new lab manual for BIOL 215.

 ## Professional Service:

-I am currently serving as chair of the the **STEM Division Scholarship Committee** and on the technology committee.
+I am currently serving as chair of the the **STEM Division Scholarship Committee** and on the **Technology Committee**.

 I have served on **Academic Senate** as a STEM representative and as **co-advisor** of the Skyline environmental club (SAGE).

-I have also served on the **Skyline Presidential Search Committee**.
+I have also served on the **2024 Skyline Presidential Search Committee**.

+I have served on **three adjunct evaluation committees**.

-I mentored a student as a part of [**IMMERSE in STEM**](https://www.skylinecollege.edu/immerse/#:~:text=IMMERSE%20in%20STEM%20scholars%20will,address%20financial%20and%20academic%20barriers.).
+I mentored two students as a part of [**IMMERSE in STEM**](https://www.skylinecollege.edu/immerse/#:~:text=IMMERSE%20in%20STEM%20scholars%20will,address%20financial%20and%20academic%20barriers.).

 I have supervised **12 honors students** since arriving at Skyline College and written **25 letters of recommendation** landing students in REUs and summer internships at institutions as prestigous as UCSF.

-This year, two honors projects students (Kea and Meagan) published a peer-reviewed journal manuscript with me in the _American Fern Journal_ (in press), the premier academic journal on pteridology.
+**Two honors projects students** (Kea and Meagan) published a peer-reviewed journal manuscript with me in the _American Fern Journal_ (in press), the premier academic journal on pteridology.

-Represented Skyline College as an invited guest speaker at San Francisco State University and at the North American Rock Garden Association Summer Conference at the UC Botanical Garden.
+I represented Skyline College as an **invited guest speaker** at San Francisco State University and at the North American Rock Garden Association Summer Conference at the UC Botanical Garden.

 ## Self Assessment